thewhyse/regulora/wp-content/plugins/insert-headers-and-footers/readme.txt

 Syed Balkhi

 == Changelog ==

+= 2.0.5 =
+* New: 2 new bulk actions are available in the admin to allow enabling or disabling multiple snippets at once.
+* New: We added a new search field for snippets in the admin list which allows you to search using all snippet fields.
+* New: When adding a JavaScript snippet, WPCode will attempt to remove HTML script tags, if present.

 = 2.0.4.4 =
 * Fix: Added an extra check to prevent errors in setups where the closed metaboxes user option is not an array.